yty-yang/COMS20017_DATA_25-26/README.md

 ## Labs:
 * The labs come with exercises as Python notebooks.
-* A new set of exercises will be released every _TWO_ weeks.
+* A new set of exercises will be released every _TWO_ weeks for a total of 4 new sets of exercises.
 * Material in the labs may appear in the exam.
 * The labs are the primary route for feedback on all aspects of the course, including lectures, any problem sheets and exams, not just the labs!
 * The lab exercises will be released in the /Labs/ folder.
 See top of this page.